 Applications for pupillage

 Monckton Chambers offers pupillage for twelve months, full time.
 The award is £65,000.
 We ordinarily take two pupils per year.
 Monckton Chambers recruits pupils selectively in the expectation of being able to offer all pupils tenancy, should they meet the required standard.
-In the past 10 years, 15 out of 18 Monckton pupils were offered tenancy.
+On average, between 80 and 90% of pupils are offered tenancy.

 Several members of chambers have come to us via a non-standard route – for example having previously worked at NGOs, as solicitors, academics or civil servants.
 For more information, please download our Pupillage Brochure.